 Chevalier de l’ordre national du mérite, 2009 Conseiller du Commerce Exterieur (CCE) for France since 2001

-The class “Economics and Entrepreneurship for Games” is designed to introduce basic knowledge of macro and micro economics as well as some theories of media management, human resource management and project management.
-Although the class can be considered an introduction into these fields, it shall also delve deeper in theory within particular areas.
+The class “Economics and Entrepreneurship for Games” is designed to introduce basic knowledge of macro and microeconomics as well as some theories of media management, human resource management, and project management.
+Although the class can be considered an introduction to these fields, it shall also delve deeper into theory within particular areas.
 By providing this extra information, I aspire to create curiosity among students to research and develop further in these fields.
 As a matter of fact, the planned timeframe is structured to not only enable a glimpse of the theories of economics and offer some practical exercises, but also to foster self-reflection on management and organization.

-At the beginning of the course, I start with an explanation of the numerous connections between the development and commercialization of a videogame and the necessity of cooperation and understanding between the two fields of expertise.
+At the beginning of the course, I start with an explanation of the numerous connections between the development and commercialization of a video game and the necessity of cooperation and understanding between the two fields of expertise.
 For example, the artistic direction of a game influences the brand value of the final product, as well as the market potential in particular countries.
 For example, color codes and their meaning can often be understood very differently across different cultures.
-Additionally, the online distribution channels nowadays have quite sophisticated requirements on code structure and demand specific reporting formats to be integrated early-on in the game architecture.
+Additionally, online distribution channels nowadays have quite sophisticated requirements for code structure and demand specific reporting formats to be integrated early on in the game architecture.
 Many more interdependencies such as this exist.
-Consequently, developers and marketers are required to work together closely from conception until post-release of the game.
+Consequently, developers and marketers are required to work together closely from conception until the post-release of the game.
 Furthermore, it is important to understand that many economic and management theories can influence game design decisions.
 The genre of a game automatically has an impact on the targeted group of gamers, for example.
 I consider the students as my target group and I build the class along a constructive and supportive alignment.
-The videogame market is a very fast paced one with technical cycles that decrease in length and thus, nurture a favorable environment for startups and innovative, disruptive business models.
+The videogame market is a very fast-paced one with technical cycles that decrease in length and thus, nurture a favorable environment for startups and innovative, disruptive business models.
 As young creators, our students often wish to be entrepreneurs, start up a company and realize their game ideas.
-Therefore, entrepreneurship classes are framed to give students the necessary skills and provide not only a framework for how to create a company, but also allow them to develop their managerial skills and strategical capabilities.
+Therefore, entrepreneurship classes are framed to give students the necessary skills and provide not only a framework for how to create a company but also allow them to develop their managerial skills and strategic capabilities.

 Publishing Strategies for Indie Developers in western markets

-Pre-selection of the teams, mentoring, coaching, development of supporting structure.
-The long-term results of the teams, the critical success factors for the videogame industry and the particularity of the ecosystem of the region will be studied.
+Pre-selection of the teams, mentoring, coaching, and development of supporting structure.
+The long-term results of the teams, the critical success factors for the videogame industry, and the particularity of the ecosystem of the region will be studied.

 Current Research Projects